hashgraph/hedera-local-node/README.md

 - **Ensure the `VirtioFS` file sharing implementation is enabled in the docker settings.**

-Note: The image may look different if you are on a different version
+**Note**: The image may look different if you are on a different version
 ![docker-compose-settings.png](.github/docker-compose-settings.png)

 - Ensure the following configurations are set at minimum in Docker **Settings** -> **Resources** and are available for use